epiphany-platform/central-build-system/CBS_HOWTO.md

 vm_vnet_name = \"your_vnet_name\"
 """ >> terraform.tfvars
 ```
 Even if you've decided to follow the [VPN based](#connect-from-localhost-through-vpn) CBS installation procedure the above ```vn_.....``` variables will be needed for successful CBS installation.
-In such scenario, they should just point to your respectable VPN network values.<br>
+In such scenario, they should just point to your respectable VPN network values.<br><br>

 ### Azure credentials